 What About Medium?

 Previous research has shown that if you suffer from low back pain, then a medium is better and will provide more comfort than a firm or soft mattress.
 Ultimately these should give the best of both worlds, i.e., optimal spinal alignment and good pressure point relief for the rest of the body.
 There is also a difference between beds with firm support and those which have a firm feel.
-You are better to purchase one that has firm support, with a soft feel, that way you get benefits of both a firm and a soft mattress.
-It is comfort that will ultimately determine your personal preference.
+You are better to purchase one that has firm support, with a soft feel, that way you get the benefits of both a firm and a soft mattress.
+It is the comfort that will ultimately determine your personal preference.